Floriannue/CORApy/readme.md

     function/class file path : test path.
 Only fill out the test path if there actually tests!

    - **File Creation Rules:**
-     1. Each function **must** be in its own file like in the MATLAB codebase
+     1. Each function **must** be in its own file like in the MATLAB codebase, except if there are multiple functions in one file in matlab they all should also be in one file in python!
+In doubt copy the matlab structure
      2. Class definition files contain **only** the class
      3. `__init__.py` files export functionality — update them immediately
      4. Class file or `__init__.py` should import functions and attach them to the class
      5. Copy the explanations from the MATLAB files into the Python code as docstrings
      6. Use the helper functions in cora_python/g/
-     7. Use the typing module instead of lazy imports
+     7. To prevent circular imports use the typing module instead of lazy imports
      8. You can only simplify if still translate all the functionality

    - **Testing Requirements:**